 Italianto prevail, to win

-Frenchflowing body of water
+Frenchflowing body of water, stream

 Americanmeadow covered in heather

-Englishgracious, mild
+Englishgracious, merciful

 Englishash tree woodland clearing